Society-In-Shadow/ExpressedRealms/documentation/permissionsAndPolicies.md

 The only way around this is to use v-if="permissionCheck.Resource.Action" on the component itself, thus the evolution of having a statically defined permission check that is preloaded with the check.

+## Permission Checklist / General Layout
+Due to the standardard UI design, the permission will show up in regular places, below is a list of said places.

+- Check List Route Permission - Should be based on View Permission
+- Check Page Route Permission - Should be based on View Permission
+- Tile List Permission - Should be based on View or Delete, or specific action in dropdown
+- Check Tab Visibility - Should be based on View permission
+- Basic Info Tab - Field Editability - Should be based on edit permission
+- Delete Button should be hidden behind the delete permission
+- Create Button should be hidden behind the create permission
+- Other Tabs - If editable, should be based on their permissions, eg, Event Schedule Items tab should be view, edit should be field visibility, etc

 ## Legacy Permission / Policy System
 Keeping this around till full conversion has happened.